 I know 400 isn't one of the frequent numbers, but several websites mentioned it.
 One source said the number 400 symbolizes in the Bible "a divine perfect time period."
 I don't know about that.
 I didn't find this source to be reliable on some other things so I am a bit skeptical.
 But when I teach on the historical time periods I talk about the 400 years the Israelites were in slavery in Egypt.
 And Exodus 12:40 tells us the time between when they entered Egypt and left was 430 years.
 Most references say the Intertestamental Period called The Silent Years - the time period between the Old Testament and New Testament when God prepared the fullness of time for Jesus to be born - was about 400 years.
 When you actually look at the dates it was more like 430 years.

 Here is what always strikes me about that.
 We read that amount of time and it doesn't really register in our minds.
 400 years or 430 years - well, either is a really long time to wait for something to happen, for God to intervene like when they were in slavery and God was preparing a great nation; or for God to prepare the fullness of time for the Messiah to come.
-See we think we should see God working.
+See we think we should see God working right now in history.
 We think we should see the benefit of our faithfulness, our obedience, our service to the Lord right now, or at least in our lifetime.
 We want solutions and answers right now.
 We make it about me, me, me.
 But what if what I am doing right now or the total of my life impacts the generations to come in some way I can't see?
 What I do today may have some significance that I can't even fathom in this minuscule mind of mine.
 Or the whole point may have been to just live a life that glorifies God.
 Our viewpoint is so limited and temporal.
 But the biblical example of historical time is that hundreds of years can go by between significant events.

 I wouldn't get obsessed with the frequency of various numbers in the Bible.
 I wouldn't read into the text something that might not be significant.
 However, it is interesting to note as you read the Bible that you do see certain numbers more often than others.

-Kind of a trivia knowledge thing.
+It is more of a trivia knowledge thing.

 And if you are playing Bible Trivia and have to guess a number - 3, 7, 10, 12 and 40 seem to be good guesses.
-Ha.